Fix JavaScript SyntaxError: Unexpected Token and More (2025 Guide)

 Posted on: March 12, 2025

 If you’ve seen a "SyntaxError" like "Unexpected token" in JavaScript, it means there’s a mistake in your code’s grammar.
-Don’t worry—it’s a common issue, and in this guide, I’ll break down why it happens and how to fix it quickly.
+Don’t worry—it’s a common issue, and in this 2025 guide, we’ll break down why it happens and how to fix it quickly.

 What Causes a "SyntaxError"?